apilytics/apilytics/README.md

 ## Get the development environment up and running

-1. Clone this repository with: `git clone git@github.com:blomqma/apilytics-landing-page.git`
+1. Clone this repository with: `git clone git@github.com:blomqma/apilytics.git`

-2. `cd apilytics-landing-page`
+2. `cd apilytics`

 3. [Follow the instructions for environment variables](#environment-variables)